backups-obsidian/backup-obsidian-2/100 study-notes/101 AWS SAA/ELB.md

 > [!note]- If a *target group* contains *only unhealthy targets*, ELB routes requests **across its unhealthy targets**.
 > This is done assuming the health check has been wrongly setup.

+> [!question]- An application runs on Amazon EC2 instances behind an Application Load Balancer (ALB).
+One of the EC2 instances in the target group has exceeded the UnhealthyThresholdCount for consecutive health check failures.
+What actions will be taken next?
+> - The load balancer *will take the EC2 instance out of service*.
+> - The load balancer *will continue to perform the health check on the EC2 instance*.
+> ---
+> - Note that there is no ASG.
+> - "The EC2 instance will be *terminated based on the health check failure*" is *incorrect*.
+Amazon **ELB does not terminate instances based on health check failures**.
+You need an *Auto Scaling group* for that.
+> - **So when a health check fails ELB does only 2 things, send it out of service and keep sending health checks**.